 This session considers the evolving strategies of broadcasters, pay-TV services, global streamers and social media platforms to capture Africa’s sports audiences.
 Traditional broadcasters and digital platforms leverage innovative approaches to engage viewers and drive revenue.
 The rise of advertising-supported models may promise to make premium content more accessible and appealing to cost-conscious audiences.
 In contrast, live sports content remains a cornerstone for subscriber acquisition and retention, mirroring traditional cable strategies.
 Telecom partnerships are reshaping content delivery, with bundled streaming services and broadband packages redefining accessibility and reach in underserved markets.
 With their short-form content and real-time engagement, social media platforms continue influencing how fans consume sports, offering new opportunities for fan-driven and interactive experiences.
 Panellists will explore these trends and their implications for the sports content ecosystem in Africa.
 Discussions will focus on integrating ad-supported streaming, the growing value of live sports and sports-themed film and TV content, and how platforms build year-round fan engagement.

-14:00 PM - 15:30 PM (90 min) In-Conversation:
+14:00 PM - 15:30 PM (90 min) Masterclass:

 Raoul Peck

-Masterclass and Revolution on Screen: A Masterclass with Raoul Peck.
+Revolution on Screen: A Masterclass with Raoul Peck.

-Renowned filmmaker Raoul Peck (I Am Not Your Negro, Lamumba, Exterminate All the Brutes) leads a thought-provoking masterclass on cinema as a tool for historical reclamation, political resistance, and cultural identity.
+Renowned filmmaker Raoul Peck (I Am Not Your Negro, Lumumba, Exterminate All the Brutes) leads a thought-provoking masterclass on cinema as a tool for historical reclamation, political resistance, and cultural identity.
 Drawing on his influential body of work, Peck reveals how film can challenge dominant narratives, confront uncomfortable truths, and urge audiences to rethink history—from Haiti’s struggles against colonialism to contemporary global injustices.
 Make the most of this opportunity to learn about the award-winning filmmaker’s creative process, examine the ethical responsibilities of making politically charged work and explore the global relevance of African and diasporic storytelling.
 Through candid reflections on his journey, this session offers an unfiltered exploration of film as both an artistic medium and a political act demanding accountability, justice, and change.

 15:00 PM - 16:00 PM (60 min) Panel: